https://calecse.org/events

 Discover the advantages of Communities of Practice

 CalECSE is supporting school districts across the state of California by providing virtual forums for local Communities of Practice (CoPs).
-These CoPs will allow for school-based Early Childhood Special Education (ECSE) practitioners (e.g., preschool administrators/program specialists, ECSE teachers, school psychologists, speech pathologists, occupational therapists) to connect with local colleagues to share best practices, problem solve, and learn from one another’s programs.
-CalECSE staff and local ECSE leaders will facilitate the CoPs and will be on hand to provide information on upcoming professional development offerings, legal and statewide updates, and bring expert speakers on topics that the group is interested in learning more about.
+These CoPs provide a forum for school-based Early Childhood Special Education (ECSE) practitioners (e.g., preschool administrators/program specialists, ECSE teachers, school psychologists, speech pathologists, occupational therapists) to connect with local colleagues to share best practices, problem solve, and learn from one another’s programs.
+CalECSE staff and local ECSE leaders facilitate the CoPs and are on hand to provide information on upcoming professional development offerings, legal and statewide updates, and bring expert speakers on topics that the group is interested in learning more about.

 To join a local CoP, email info@calecse.org